mmlacak/crochess/docs/source/libcc/ccposdefs.rst

     Steps array for Serpents, for all variants; includes Serpent's left and right diagonal steps, color-changing steps and Pawn displacement steps.

+    Displacements here are steps made by Pawns when encountered by Serpent.

 .. c:type:: CcTypedStep const CC_STEPS_LIGHT_SHAMAN[ CC_STEPS_LIGHT_SHAMAN_SIZE ]